"If I Can't Cut Your Massachusetts Commercial, Industrial or Large Residential Property Taxes... You Won't Owe Me A Dime"

-Are you paying more than your fair share of commercial or industrial property tax in MA?
-If your property is assessed for more than it would sell on the open market, you are being over-taxed, and may be entitled to a property tax abatement.
 I'm Robert J. Gaines, Esq., President of Ridgefield Valuation.
-Since 1989, I've successfully negotiated over four thousand property tax abatements in more than one hundred fifty cities and towns throughout Massachusetts and Southern New Hampshire, saving my clients literally millions of dollars.
+Since 1989, I've successfully negotiated or litigated over four thousand commercial, industrial and large residential property tax abatements in more than one hundred fifty cities and towns throughout Massachusetts and Southern New Hampshire, saving my commercial, industrial and large residential clients literally millions of dollars.
 I prepare and negotiate each case myself.
-No junior associate or novice is ever entrusted to handle your case.
-Because of my experience, I know how to maximize your chances for an abatement.
-If you are over-assessed, I can spot it, and do something about it!
+Because of my vast experience in the field of property taxation, I know how to maximize your chances for an abatement.
+If you are seeking a professional specialist in this field, you’ve come to the right place.
+If you suspect that your commercial, industrial or large residential property in Massachusetts or Southern New Hampshire is over-assessed (i.e have a property tax assessment which exceeds the property’s fair market value), I can spot it, and do something about it!

 Personal attention to your case from the head of the company is what distinguishes Ridgefield Valuation from some other property tax firms.
 When you hire Ridgefield to handle your property tax matters, you've hired the President of the company; a specialist who understands the state of the art and makes a career out of getting results.
 I've got a personal stake in your case.
 Isn't that what you want from anyone representing your interests?